 Links with international and European partners are important for Irish universities, and are used to enhance learning and teaching in a number of ways.

 Irish universities are frequent participants in competitive EU-funded programmes across a broad range of academic fields, which are designed to enhance the teaching and learning experience.
-In recent years, many such programmes have taken place as part of the implementation of the Bologna Process.
+In recent years, many such programmes have taken place as part of the implementation of The Bologna Process.

 Irish universities are also active in European and international teaching and learning networks.
 For more information, please see the links below to each university website:

-- NUIM Centre for Teaching and Learning
+- Maynooth University Centre for Teaching and Learning;

-- TCD Centre for Academic Practice and Student Learning (CAPSL)
+- TCD Centre for Academic Practice and eLearning (CAPSL);

-- UCC Academic Support: Teaching and Learning
+- UCC Academic Support: Teaching and Learning;

-- UCD Centre for Teaching and Learning
+- UCD Centre for Teaching and Learning;

-- UL Centre for Teaching and Learning
+- UL Centre for Teaching and Learning (CTL).